 Your portfolio work should display a range of media, styles, techniques, and topics.
 Having a portfolio that contains a lot of variety shows that you possess multiple skill sets.
 The College admissions officer will be looking for your technical skills.
 Do you have strong compositions?
 Do you handle the media effectively?
 Are your drawings accurate (show an understanding of form, proportion, anatomy, etc)?
 I had a student who did an excellent job on a still life in class and one college told her that one piece of observational drawing showed such excellent technical skills, they would admit her on the strength of that one image alone.
 Just FYI, she actually didn’t like the piece which shows you why you need multiple eyes looking over your portfolio.

 Sketchbook and Process Work

 Process work has become more important over the years.
 Some art schools (California Institute of the Arts and Cooper Union for example) will require that you submit your sketchbook along with your portfolio to give further insight into how you think and ideate.
-Keep a sketchbook, use it and bring it with you to in person to portfolio reviews.
+Keep a sketchbook, use it and bring it with you to in-person portfolio reviews.
 If a sketchbook is not required, consider sketchbook pages or spreads as potential images for your portfolio.
 Check out these sketchbook pages from students at Gray’s School of Art.